itsoctotv/polybar-pacman-animation/README.md

 label = %output%

 ```
 add the modules "pacman" and "monster" to you bars

+# don't forget to change the path in the script.sh file in monster/ and pacman/

 if you want to see how and where it goes look at my [dotfiles](https://github.com/itsoctotv/dotfiles/blob/main/polybar/config.ini)